andreamartz/sb-20-currency-converter/conceptual.md

 - What is the session object in Flask?

+    The session object is built on cookies, and it provides an easier way for developers to access the data stored in cookies.
+The session is a dictionary-like object.

 - What does Flask's `jsonify()` do?

     `jsonify()` takes some input that can clearly be turned into JSON format (in Python, that would be lists and dictionaries) and makes that translation.
 This method will also return a response header showing: